-We are blessed with an abundance of interesting, historic and simply stunning places to visit in Buckinghamshire and with the lockdown restrictions lifting, we are delighted that many of them are opening up their grounds for you to enjoy.
+We are blessed with an abundance of interesting, historic and simply stunning places to visit in Buckinghamshire and we are delighted that many of them are now open for you to enjoy.
 Strict guidelines are being observed for your safety and to protect their staff but if you don't fancy going in person virtual tours are still available.

 Waddesdon Manor and Estate, the jewel in the crown of the National Trust, has re-opened its grounds (the manor house remains closed) but you must pre-book online.
 Numbers are restricted to ensure social distancing and the bus is not running from the car park so you need to be happy to walk up to the formal gardens.
 There you will find hand washing stations, toilets and a coffee kiosk.
 If you prefer not to visit in person, there is a wonderful selection of virtual tours and online resources so you can explore the beautiful house, exhibitions and gardens in all their splendour.
 You can even explore some interiors not normally open to the public.